Major boost for club championships as eir Sport announce rights

 The Irish pay per view channel announced on Thursday that they have secured rights to broadcast live hurling and football club championship games for the next five years.
 This will be the first time eir Sport, formerly Setanta Sports, will broadcast club games.

-The first game to be covered is due some time in May, with a press release containing further details of the games to be covered due before then.
+The first game to be covered is due some time in May, with a press release containing further details of the games being covered to be released in advance of that.

 The deal will not affect TG4’s long-standing coverage of the club championships, with eir Sport offering an alternative fixture during the county championships, and the early rounds of the provincial championships, in particular.